tlolkema/Wu-Lang/README.md

 # Wu-Lang

 Straight from Shaolin, this esbuild plugin flips Wu-Tang slang into legit JavaScript.
+Built on the blazingly fast esbuild transpiler.

 ### C.R.E.A.M.
 (Code Rules Everything Around Me)